Arul-/Restler6Application/README.md

   "to": 1,
   "total": 1
 }
 ```

-#### Production Mode
+## Production Mode

-Make sure all the folders inside `storage/framework/cache` have write permission for the application to write the needed files for caching
+Make sure all the folders inside `storage/framework/cache` have written permission for the application to
+write the needed files for caching

 Create `.env` by cloning `.env.example`